ALM-Rangers/generator-vsts-extension/README.md

 ## Capabilities

-**generator-team-services-extension** is [Yeoman](http://yeoman.io/) generator that create an extension for Visual Studio Team Services or Team Foundation Server.
+**generator-team-services-extension** is a [Yeoman](http://yeoman.io/) generator that creates an extension for Visual Studio Team Services or Team Foundation Server.

 The extension type can be :
 - New hub extension